MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 > [!IMPORTANT]
-> To enable a smooth transition for customers using the hosted machine group feature during the preview phase, a grace period will be provided to enable customers to procure the appropriate hosted RPA add-on in order to continue using the feature.
-Entitlements for using the hosted machine group during the preview phase will be extended until 1st April 2023.
-After this date, you will need the Hosted RPA add-on to continue using the hosted machine group feature.
+> To enable a smooth transition for customers using the hosted machine group feature during the preview phase, a grace period will be provided to enable customers to procure the appropriate hosted RPA add-on in order to continue using the feature. *Entitlements for using the hosted machine group during the preview phase will be extended until 1st April 2023*.
+After this date, you will need the hosted RPA add-on to continue using the hosted machine group feature.
 > ### Licensing requirements during grace period
 >To use hosted machine groups, you need one of the following licensing options:
 >- Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate unattended RPA add-ons**.